 Employer representatives – stevedoring industry

-Roger Burrows has since resigned effective 17 August 2016
+Roger Burrows – resigned as employer representative 17 August 2016

 The Trustee Board is also assisted by the following Board Committees: